COGS18/COGS18.github.io/_build/materials/18-ScientificComputing.md

   url: /materials/17-APIs
   title: '17-APIs'
 next_page:
-  url: /materials/A1-Syntax
+  url: /materials/19-Documentation
-  title: 'A1-Syntax'
+  title: '19-Documentation'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

 ## Course Announcements

-- Exams available in all Coding Lab today
+- Exams available in all CodingLabs today
 - You should have a good idea about what your project topic by the end of this week
+- CodingLab Attendance: Week 8; Week 9

 ## APIs